kalvkusk/devops-poc/README.md

 The app should have an healthcheck setup with appropriate parameters The app must be protected from full eviction (all instances removed at the same time) Updating the app must not have downtime.

-Files to submit
-The Kubernetes manifests, templates, scripts wrote to deploy the app The website domain name
-Your solution’s documentation